Aaron-Bopp/TIM/40_Evergreens/Learning how systems work can be a gateway to creating thought.md

 Learning systems can help create thought, but it does so by [[influence|influencing]] thought.
 This means that if a system is pointing you in the wrong direction it will negatively impact your ability to create and learn.
-^[[[The way systems work can create cognitive bias]]] This is why you should [[Prioritize organization over categorization to avoid cognitive bias]].
+^[[[The way systems work can create cognitive bias]]] This is why you should [[Prioritize organization over categorization]].

 Here are some thoughts that may guide how you decide on and create your system with creating hard rules:
 - [[Write your notes with a system not within a system]]